scikit-build/scikit-build-core/README.md

 # The components to install.
 If empty, all default components are installed.
 install.components = []

 # Whether to strip the binaries.
-True for scikit-build-core 0.5+.
+True for release builds on scikit-build-core
+# 0.5+ (0.5-0.10.5 also incorrectly set this for debug builds).
 install.strip = true

 # The path (relative to platlib) for the file to generate.